ExCL-Docs/excl-user-docs/README.md

 ## Getting Assistance

 Please send an email request to [excl-help@ornl.gov](mailto:excl-help@ornl.gov) for assistance.
 This initiates a service ticket and dispatches it to ExCL staff.
+Please include the following:
+  - System name (i.e. faraday, login).
+  - Software name (if causing problems or if requesting an installation)
+  - Your UID (login name).
+Do **not** send a password.
+  - Enough detail so we can replicate the problem.

 ## ExCL Cheat Sheet